unhochoi/unhochoi/README.md

 ### Information

-- Unho Choi is is a graduate student in the Department of Computer Science at Kookmin University.
+- Unho Choi is a graduate student in the Department of Computer Science at Kookmin University.
 - His research topics are big data engineering, large-scale distributed computing resource management, and cloud computing.

 ### Education